Extract the Degradation Information in Squeezed States with Machine Learning

 In conclusion, a neural network enhanced quantum state tomography is implemented experimentally for continuous variables.
 In particular, our well-trained machine fed with squeezed vacuum and squeezed thermal states not only completes the task of the reconstruction of Wigner function in less than one second, but also keeps the high fidelity in the predict density matrix.
 Compared to the over-estimation by MLE and under-estimation by empirically fitting at high squeezing levels, the purity of squeezed states at squeezing level close to $10$~dB is demonstrated experimentally, along with low and high anti-squeezing levels.
-Such a fast, robust, and precise quantum state tomography enables us to extract the degradation information in squeezing in large-scale and provides the crucial diagnostic toolbox for the applications with squeezed states, including the advanced gravitational wave detectors, quantum metrology, macroscopic quantum state generation, and quantum information process.
-In addition to the squeezed states illustrated here, our well-trained machine can be readily applied to a specific family of continuous variables, such as non-Gaussian states.
-Moreover, by applying unsupervised machine learning architecture~\cite{QML-3}, quantum machine learning is expected to provide an efficient and robust way to explore the quantum world.
+Such a fast, robust, and precise quantum state tomography enables us to extract the degradation information in squeezing only with a single shot measurement.
+Our experimental implementations also act as the crucial diagnostic toolbox for the applications with squeezed states, including the advanced gravitational wave detectors, quantum metrology, macroscopic quantum state generation, and quantum information process.
+In addition to the squeezed states illustrated here, similar concepts demonstrated in our well-trained machine can be readily applied to a specific family of continuous variables, such as non-Gaussian states.
+Of course, different training (learning) processes should be applied in dealing with single-photon states, Cat states, and GKP states.
+As we illustrated in this work, a supervised machine-learning, such as the CNN used here, provides a good starting point to implement QST with machine learning.
+In addition to CNN, with a better kernel developed in machine-learnings, it is possible to use less training data with a variety of machine learning architectures.
+For example, by applying reinforce learning~\cite{QML-3}, quantum machine learning is expected to provide an efficient and robust way to explore the quantum world.